-In this article, we’re going to talk about controlled vs uncontrolled components in React and will give some examples along the way.
-We’ll discuss their advantages and disadvantages, and finally, we’ll look at a form library available in the React ecosystem.
+Let's talk about React controlled vs uncontrolled components.
+We’ll discuss their advantages and disadvantages, investigate some examples along the way, and finally, look at Formik, a form library available in the React ecosystem.

 Without further ado, let’s get started!